blueboxjesse/weather-cam/README.md

 Follow these steps for installation:

-# Check out this repository in the home directory for the Cam-Pi and the Cam-Control servers.
+* Check out this repository in the home directory for the Cam-Pi and the Cam-Control servers.
-# Download and install [Lockrun](https://github.com/pushcx/lockrun) on both Cam-Pi and Cam Control.
+* Download and install [Lockrun](https://github.com/pushcx/lockrun) on both Cam-Pi and Cam Control.
-# For the sake of the crontabs, set the timezone on Cam-Pi and Cam-Control to your local time zone (sudo dpkg-reconfigure tzdata)
+* For the sake of the crontabs, set the timezone on Cam-Pi and Cam-Control to your local time zone (sudo dpkg-reconfigure tzdata)

-'''On Cam-Control:'''
+**On Cam-Control:**
 Install YouTube Upload (https://github.com/tokland/youtube-upload) on Cam-Control, then follow the authentication steps laid out [here](https://github.com/tokland/youtube-upload#authentication) and install the output into: ~/youtube_client_secret.json

 ```